 Figure 6 shows the total rainfall for Station 009053 - Pearce RAAF Base.
-In 2009, July had the highest monthly rainfall of 149mm, however, 2009 had extended winter rains.
-As a result weeds in the catchment were difficult to control due to their extended growing season of warmer weather and extended rainfall.
 In 2010, July had the highest monthly rainfall of 109.2mm.
 Overall the season was very dry which severely impacted on revegetation efforts in the catchment, particularly in the more sandy sites where water retention is at its lowest.
 In 2011 July had the highest monthly rainfall, however the season broke earlier with the 2nd highest monthly rainfall in June.
 There was however a continuous rainfall season which was beneficial for revegetation projects, but also caused significant growth of summer weeds.
+In 2012 the season broke in June with the highest monthly rainfall received in June but unfortunately July was very dry and no substantial rain was received until August.

-Figure 6: Total monthly rainfall for 2011, 2010 and 2009 within the Ellen Brook Catchment at 009053 - Pearce RAAF Base.
+Figure 6: Total monthly rainfall for 2012, 2011 and 2010 within the Ellen Brook Catchment at 009053 - Pearce RAAF Base.

 All samples taken were from sites with flowing water at a depth ranging from 10-20cm below the surface and not in contact with the sediment at any time.
-Water temperatures ranged from 8.2°C to 24.9°C (Figure 7).
-Temperatures recorded during the 21st July sampling run ranged between 11.8°C and 19.2°C. Temperatures recorded during the 30th August sampling run ranged between 13.7°C and 22.9°C. Temperatures recorded during the 21st September sampling run ranged between 8.2°C and 20.2°C. Temperatures recorded during the 24th October sampling run ranged between 16.8°C and 24.9°C.
+Water temperatures ranged from 2.2°C to 26.6°C (Figure 7).
+Temperatures recorded during the July sampling run ranged between 2.2°C and 16.8°C. Temperatures recorded during the August sampling run ranged between 12°C and 17.6°C. Temperatures recorded during the September sampling run ranged between 15.6°C and 24.4°C. Temperatures recorded during the October sampling run ranged between 15.6°C and 26.6°C.

-Figure 7: Temperature of surface waters sampled between July and October within the Ellen Brook catchment in 2011.
+Figure 7: Temperature of surface waters sampled between July and October within the Ellen Brook catchment in 2012.
 Note, blanks represent no sample.